Xingyuj/codechallenge-restful-client/README.md

 # codechallenge-restful-client
-Client repo for querying datarepublic restful api
+Client repo for querying a code challenge restful api

 ## How to run
 1. download the client jar file